A Re-Appraisal of Saint Thomas: Our Process Model for Authentic Faith

 Believed what?
 “That I am God.”

 Remember, upon seeing Jesus, “… the other disciples told [Thomas], ‘We have seen the Lord!’”[6]
 They confessed that they saw the Lord alive.
-Only Thomas confessed that he was seeing God.
+Only Thomas admitted that he was seeing God.

-Whereas seeing Jesus was not enough to elicit such a declaration from the others, something about Thomas’ path to this revelation is informative for us.
+Whereas seeing Jesus was not enough to elicit such a declaration from the others, something about Thomas’s path to this revelation is informative.

-That we so commonly assume this be to be a weakness in Thomas, as opposed to a strength, defies the nature of faith, as defined by the author of Hebrews.
+That we so commonly assume this is a weakness in Thomas, as opposed to a strength, defies the nature of faith, as defined by the author of Hebrews.

-So, before we get too harsh on Thomas, let’s not forget this fact.
-He was NOT doubting Jesus.
-Not at all.
+So, before we get too harsh on Thomas, let’s not forget He was NOT doubting Jesus.
 He was doubting what he was being told.

-Thomas was apparently not a “leap before looking” sort of guy.
+Thomas was not a “leap before looking” sort of guy.

-For this, St. Thomas should stand out among the disciples for the deeper revelation his process for faith afforded him alone, and how it was intended to stand as something greater for the early Christians who would never lay eyes on Christ, like he had.
+For this, St. Thomas should stand out among the disciples for the more profound revelation his process of faith afforded him alone and how it was intended to stand as something greater for the early Christians who would never have laid eyes on Christ like he had.

 NOTES